Floffah/rigglscholar/README.md

 # Riggl Scholar
 Modern study resources app for students.

-Please note, because I am scottish, The app currently only has study resources for Scottish students (Nat 5, Higher, and Adv.
-Higher.
-I didn't do Nat 3/4 when I was in school so if you know how it works, hit me up).
-However, if you know the ins and outs of any other country's schooling system, please contact me on Discord at UnknownSloth#6791
+Please note, because I am scottish, The app currently only has study resources for Scottish students.
+However, if you know the ins and outs of any other country's schooling system, please contact me on Discord at Floffah#6791

 ## Info
 This app is still being developed but as I code it, i will push my changes.
 Feel free to have a look around while I develop it.
 I have also published some pre-beta versions in the [releases tab](https://github.com/Floffah/rigglscholar/releases).
 I will publish new pre-beta releases when I feel like I have reached a point in development where there is a significant change/update since the previous.